Zipline - Canopy Tours in Ensenada, Valle, Rosarito

 Prefer watching instead?
 Check out the full video below to see the zipline experience step by step.

-Is Ziplining in Ensenada Worth It?
+Is Ziplining in Baja Worth It?

 If you're visiting Ensenada on a cruise and want something active, scenic, and different from the typical “walk around and shop” day, ziplining is one of the best experiences you can choose.